The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 Information we may collect from or about you

 We collect personal data from you which you volunteer when you provide such personal data to us, or via our services with which you interact.
 We may also be given other personal data relating to you by other persons.
-These could include, if a booking is made for you by another person, who may be a family member or travelling companion, or a booking agent or other intermediary, working for you or, where you are travelling on business, your employer or other third party on your behalf.
+These could include, if a booking is made for you by another person, who may be a family member or travelling companion, or a booking agent or other intermediary, working for you or, where you are travelling on business, your employer or other third-party books on your behalf.
 We may also obtain such other personal data about you as may be provided to us in the course of our legitimate business activities.

-your full name; your address; your various email addresses; your various phone numbers including mobile phone numbers; your nationality; your address; financial information about you including your bank account details; credit card details or other payment details; details of contracts you have entered with third parties for us to provide services to you; details of your relationship to other parties; details of your membership of professional or other organisations; your date of birth; details of your children and other relations; medical details including details of allergies; guest preferences including likes and dislikes, details of your car registration number; details of your driving licence; details of your passport, and all other personal data which you ask us to process on your behalf, or which is necessary for us to process in order for us to fulfil our role in providing bedroom accommodation, food & beverage, meeting room or other hospitality related services to you.
+your full name; your address; your various email addresses; your various phone numbers including mobile phone numbers; your nationality;; financial information about you including your bank account details; credit card details or other payment details; details of contracts you have entered with third parties for us to provide services to you; details of your relationship to other parties; details of your membership of professional or other organisations; your date of birth; details of your children and other relations; medical details including details of allergies; guest preferences including likes and dislikes, details of your car registration number; details of your driving licence; details of your passport, and all other personal data which you ask us to process on your behalf, or which is necessary for us to process in order for us to fulfil our role in providing bedroom accommodation, food & beverage, meeting room or other hospitality related services to you.

 We may also process other data, which is not personal data.
 In general, we do not collect special category/sensitive personal data from or about you.
 We will, however, collect personal data volunteered by or about you relating to disabilities, allergies or medical or other dietary requirements, in order to address your needs.
 We may also need to process such information in the event of an accident or a medical or other emergency during your stay or your use of our other facilities.